 The COAF should be assigned by the official source as soon as the event has been publicly announced by the issuer (or its agent).
 The public announcement and assignment of COAF should take place according to the applicable market rules, but by latest before the event has reached the entitlement and/or instructions stage.
 When the COAF has been assigned, it must be relayed through the processing chain to all market participants who should include it in their communications regarding the event.

-Not all events will receive COAFs, since not all events are officially announced eg. events well known in advance such as fixed interest payment..
+Not all events will receive COAFs since not all events are officially announced, e.g. events well known in advance such as fixed interest payment.

 Notifications may and can be sent before a COAF is assigned.